 When management determines a program operational problem exists and it necessitates calling or paging an employee, the employee shall be compensated for the duration of the call(s) or one (1) hour of pay at the applicable rate whichever is greater.
-Employees engaged in computer programming or system analyst assignments may be issued an electronic pager if a telephone call is anticipated, thus freeing employees from having to remain by their home telephones.
-If required to carry an electronic pager, the employee will be paid one (1) hour at the employee's base straight time rate for each twenty-four (24) hour period or fraction thereof.
+Employees engaged in computer programming or system analyst assignments may be issued an electronic device and/or laptop if a telephone call is anticipated, thus freeing employees from having to remain by their home telephones.
+If required to carry an electronic device and/or laptop, the employee will be paid one (1) hour at the employee's base straight time rate for each twenty-four (24) hour period or fraction thereof.
 This payment is in addition to compensation for actual telephone calls.